Efficient Sampling in Disease Surveillance through Subpopulations: Sampling Canaries in the Coal Mine: Monitoring cases in a sample

-For notational convenience, for two random variables $A$ and $B$, denote $A\overset{d}{=}B$ if $A$ and $B$ have the same distribution and denote $A\preccurlyeq B$ if $B$ stochastically dominates $A$.
-Then, under the choice of~$n_1$ in~\eqref{eq:sam-eff-dyn} we have that, under the null hypothesis in~\eqref{hyp:dyn} for any $t\in\mathbb{N}$
+\paragraph{Justification of the approximate result.} For notational convenience, for two random variables $A$ and $B$, denote $A\preccurlyeq B$ if $B$ stochastically dominates $A$.
+Then, under the choice of~$n_1$ in~\eqref{eq:sam-eff-dyn} we have that, under the null hypothesis in~\eqref{hyp:dyn} and approximation~\eqref{eq:poisson-approx} for any $t\in\mathbb{N}$

-Thus under the reduced sample choice~\eqref{eq:sam-eff-dyn}, observations under the null from subpopulation~1 are stochastically dominated by observations from subpopulation 2.
-This stochastic domination implies that alarm thresholds $h$ which bound the average run length of the CUSUM statistic under the null for observations from subpopulation 2, also conservatively bound that same quantity for the CUSUM statistic from the reduced sample from subpopulation~1 (see \cite{Heidema2024} for a detailed proof).
-Under the alternative hypothesis where $\omega_j > \lambda_j$ we instead have
+Thus under the reduced sample choice in~\eqref{eq:sam-eff-dyn}, observations under the null from subpopulation~1 are stochastically dominated by observations from subpopulation~2.
+This stochastic domination implies that alarm thresholds~$h$ which bound the ARL of the CUSUM statistic under the null for observations from subpopulation~2, also conservatively bound that same quantity for the CUSUM statistic from the reduced sample from subpopulation~1.
+This can be shown via a coupling argument \citep{Heidema2024}.
+Under the alternative hypothesis where $\omega_j > \lambda_j$ and approximation~\eqref{eq:poisson-approx} we get the converse of the above (approximate) stochastic domination:

-where first stochastic domination is due to~\eqref{eq:sam-eff-dyn} and the second due to the bound $\lfloor x \rfloor/x \geq 1-1/x$.
-The final approximation in~\eqref{eq:alt-seq} is due to rounding in~\eqref{eq:sam-eff-dyn} and holds exactly if the non-rounded quantity in~\eqref{eq:sam-eff-dyn} is an integer.
-The above implies under the alternative in~\eqref{hyp:dyn}, the observations from the small sample from subpopulation 1 (approximately) stochastically dominate the observations from the large sample from subpopulation 2.
-Since the alarm thresholds can be chosen identically by the arguments from~\eqref{eq:null-equivalence} this implies (if the approximation would above would be exact) the average run length is smaller for the observations from subpopulation 1.
-A sharp exact characterization of how these approximations, as a result from rounding errors, propagate to the average run length is outside of the scope of this manuscript.
-Such an analysis is challenging due to the sequential dependencies of the CUSUM statistic.
-Related literature merely analyses this average run lengths numerically, typically through implicit formulations following Markov chain constructions \citep{Lucas1985, Hawkins1998}, and remains an interesting avenue for future work.
+where the second equality is due to~\eqref{eq:sam-eff-dyn} and the stochastic domination due to the bound $\floor{x} \geq x-1$.
+The final approximation in~\eqref{eq:alt-seq} is due to rounding in the definition of $n_1$ in~\eqref{eq:sam-eff-dyn} and holds exactly if the non-rounded quantity in~\eqref{eq:sam-eff-dyn} is an integer.
+The above implies under the alternative in~\eqref{hyp:dyn} \emdash i.e. under the outbreak scenario \emdash the observations from the small sample from subpopulation~1 (approximately) stochastically dominate the observations from the large sample from subpopulation~2.
+Since the alarm thresholds can be chosen identically by the arguments from~\eqref{eq:null-equivalence} this implies (if the approximation above would be exact) the ARL in an outbreak scenario is shorter or equal for the smaller sample from subpopulation~1.
+In other words, this implies a sampling efficiency result akin to Section~\ref{sec:settings-static}, that (if the approximations above would be exact) the smaller sample from subpopulation~1 leads to earlier or similar detection times of an outbreak compared to the larger sample from subpopulation~2.